calamity10110/glob-lang/README.md

 cs sql:
     SELECT * FROM users WHERE age > 18

-# Use them in GLOB
+# Use them in GUL
 mn main():
     data = [1, 2, 3, 4, 5]
     mean = analyze(data)